iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 Thus, at first sight this may seem too monumental of a task for a mere exposition.
 But what if I told you that if we restrict ourselves to derivatives, it takes about a hundred lines of code?
-A lot of people are not used to think of Calculus this way, but computing derivatives is actually a pretty straightforward algorithm.
+A lot of people are not used to thinking of Calculus this way, but computing derivatives is actually a pretty straightforward algorithm.

-One thing that one of those friends, who is a Professor in a Department of Computer Science, said really resonated with me:
+One thing that one of those friends, who is a Professor in the Department of Computer Science, said really resonated with me:
-"People would struggle much less with math if they learnt in school how to write syntax trees."[^joao-comment]
+"People would struggle much less with math if they learned in school how to write syntax trees."[^joao-comment]

 I really liked this phrase and would add even more: learning about syntax trees (and their siblings s-expressions) and recursion eased my way not only with math but with learning grammar as well.
 How I wish that math and languages classes from school worked with concepts that are as uniform as they could.
-Well, enough divagation.
+Well, enough rambling.
 Time to do some programming!

 [^joao-comment]: The phrase wasn't exactly that.
 It had a better effect.
-But it has been almost a week and I have the memory of a gold fish.
+But it has been almost a week and I have the memory of a goldfish.
 The intention is preserved thought.

 ## Please be rational